ZedRDR/ECO5037S_FinalExam/FractionalNFT/README.md

 # Algorand atomic transfer using Algokit
 # Overview
-This script demonstrates an atomic transfer on the Algorand blockchain using Python.
-It includes the creation of two accounts (A and B), the creation of an Algorand Standard Asset (ASA), and the execution of an atomic transfer where Account A (Buyer) sends ALGO to Account B (seller), and Account B (seller) sends ASA units back to Account A (buyer).
+This script showcases how to issue and distribute fractional NFTs (Non-Fungible Tokens) on the Algorand blockchain using Python.
+The script includes generating new accounts, creating a fractional NFT, distributing fractions of this NFT to different accounts, and verifying the ownership of these fractional NFTs.

 # Features
-Account Creation: Generate two new accounts (A and B) for the transaction.
+Account Creation: Generates three new accounts in addition to an existing escrow account.
-Funding Accounts: Utilize a pre-funded escrow account to provide initial funds to both accounts.
+Funding Accounts: Utilizes a pre-funded escrow account to provide initial funds to the new accounts.
-ASA Creation: Account B creates an ASA.
+Fractional NFT Creation: Creates a fractional NFT (named "10 pieces of a cake") from the escrow account, which can be divided into ten parts.
-Opt-in to ASA: Account A opts into the ASA created by Account B.
+NFT Distribution: Distributes parts of the fractional NFT to the three new accounts.
-Atomic Transfer: Simultaneous transfer of ALGO from Account A to Account B and ASA units from Account B to Account A.
+Ownership Verification: Checks and displays each account's ownership of the fractional NFT, indicating the number of units held or if an account holds no units.

 # Requirements
 Python 3.x